FormidableLabs/requirepack/README.md

 [Webpack][webpack] + [RequireJS][requirejs] shared library interoperability!

+Webpack and RequireJS both can consume AMD code straight up.
+Which means if you are in a transitional / complex scenario where you want _some_ code to load with Webpack and _other_ code to load with RequireJS from the same code base you can!

-Webpack and RequireJS both have facilities for sharing libraries across entry points.
-Unfortunately, if loading **both** RequireJS and Webpack entry points on the same page, the applications cannot natively use the **same** shared library.
+And, Webpack and RequireJS both have facilities for sharing libraries across entry points.
+Unfortunately, if loading both RequireJS and Webpack entry points on the same page, the applications cannot natively use the **same** shared library.